Jewish Federation assistance programs and Family Services.

-Prescription medications are expensive, so the non-profit federation may be able to assist with medication payments if they are not covered by health insurance.
+Prescription medications are expensive, so the non-profit federation near you may be able to assist with medication payments if they are not covered by health insurance.
 Receive support with Medicare Part D and other drug plan management including completion of Medicare Savings Program applications.
 If it is needed, staff can process applications for Medicaid burial funds.
 Find burial assistance for the low-income.

 Senior citizen patients discharged from a nursing home or the hospital that need short- and long-term care may receive help in obtaining any rehabilitation services.
 Other assistance is offered for any outpatient needs including access to medical supplies, home doctors visits, applications for home attendants, legal services, or extended home care.

 While more limited, some emergency financial assistance is offered from the charity for needy families and individuals.
 Those that qualify may be facing an unexpected job loss, death of a family member, sickness or other major crisis.
 Assistance provided generally includes a full case assessment, coordination of volunteers, comprehensive referrals to other charities and non-profits, and more.
 Advocacy for the working poor is also constantly being done by the Jewish Federation and their local centers.

-Education and Workforce Development services are generally offered ny the foundations near you too.
+Education and Workforce Development Jewish Family services are generally offered by the foundations near you too.
 The non-profit tries to help people regain self-sufficiency, a higher income, and stability in their lives.
 This needs to occur as any financial assistance offered for bills or rent is always very short term in nature, so the client needs to gain self-sufficiency in order to achieve long term success.